sbogucki12/GolfCard/README.md

 I'm not sure if that same issue will be apparent when using TypeScript with Redux connected to the React app.
 But, in any case, I'm not using Redux in **GolfCard** yet so, we'll cross that bridge when we arrive to it! <br/>

 ## Timeline

+**Day Five (April 16, 2018)**

++ Added some input fields for setting up the par for each hole.
+This is *not* hole the final functionality will work.
+It was just a test.
+I'll return and refactor.

 **Day Four (April 15, 2018)**